rust-stuco/lectures/week2/slides.md

 ---

-# Problem: String literals are immutable
+# Problem: String Literals are Immutable

 * Recall that we can use string literals like `"hello"` or `"world"`
 * Literals are hardcoded into programs, so they can't be mutated
 * What if we want to take user input and store it?
+* We need a way to store a collection of characters with a dynamic size

 ---

 # The `String` type

-In addition to string literals, Rust has a second string type, `String`.
+* In addition to string literals, Rust has another string type, `String`.
 * `String` manages data allocated on the heap
 * Dynamically stores an amount of text that is unknown at compile time